ValuationOffice/VORBS/README.md

 ### Front-End Dependencies ###
 To download the dependencies you will need [NodeJS]("https://nodejs.org/en/") installed.

-Once installed, download the [bower]("https://bower.io/") package globally using the following command: `npm install bower -g`
+Navigate inside the VORBS project directory and run the command: `npm install`.

+To list all the available gulp tasks, navigate inside the VORBS project directory and run the command: `gulp`

+### Testing ###

-Finally, navigate inside the VORBS project and run the command: `bower install`
+To run the tests for the front-end project, navigate inside the VORBS project directory and run the command: `gulp test`

 ### Seeding data ###
 There is the choice to seed the database with data when it is created.
 You can specify the values in the DAL/VORBSInitializer.cs file.